CESNET/Nemea/README.md

 multicore systems, we recommend to use parameter -j with the number of jobs that should be run in parallel.

-When compilation ends without any error, the package can be installed into paths that were set during configuration.
+When the compilation process ends without any error, the package can be installed into paths that were set by `configure`.
 It is recommended NOT to change target paths by passing variables to make(1).
 The installation can be done by (usually it requires root / sudo):

 ```